josemarqmt/personal-git-wiki/README.md

 ## Git Fundamentals

 ### Main or Master
-   > Main or Master are the default brands when you create a git repository and often are the main ones.
+When you create a git repository, the default brands are Main or Master, and they are often the main ones.

 ### Git states
-  - Modified
+  - Modified:
-    > The file has changes but there is no confirmation to send.
+    The file has changes but there is no confirmation to send.